laughinghan/mechanical/README.md

-# Mechanical: a state machine-oriented programming language

-- Programming in Mechanical is just defining parameterized state machines (aka [The Elm Architecture]), so understanding the state of the program and how it can change is **as easy as finite-state machines**.
+# Mechanical

+A language that makes building webapps (and more!) as easy as building finite-state machines.

+- **Best of both worlds between declarative and imperative:**
+  Just say what you want to happen instead of how, by declaratively defining your program as a state machine (like [The Elm Architecture]).
-- Unlike Elm, event handlers can update state and perform side-effects in an **imperative-like syntax**.
+  Unlike Elm, straightforwardly perform side-effects using imperative-like yet referentially transparent syntax.
-- There are **no type or effect annotations,** but Mechanical is **statically typed** and the imperative-like syntax is **referentially transparent**, thanks to a fully inferred algebraic type and effect system.

-Mechanical compiles to an extremely readable, understandable, wicked-fast JavaScript modules that are fully interoperable with the rest of the JavaScript ecosystem.
+- **X% faster and Y% smaller than React:**
+  Instead of virtual DOM diffing, just compile to imperative, mutative JavaScript.
+- **Static types, no type annotations:**
+  The benefits of static typing like autocomplete and compile-time error checking, never write a single type annotation.
+- **Fully interoperable:**
+  Compile to JavaScript modules that can call or be called by any JS library or browser/Node API.

-**Note:** alpha-quality software, incomplete, probably buggy.
-Don't rely on it to actually work. **Help wanted!**
+**Note:** very incomplete and buggy, don't rely on it actually working.
+**Help wanted!**

 [The Elm Architecture]: https://guide.elm-lang.org/architecture/